jeffvaldez/PACE-Apps-of-ML/README.md

     - Select: Kernel -> Change Kernel -> PACE-ML-GPU-venv

 ## Limited Space in Home (in Terminal)
-If there not enough space in home folder, you could alternatively create the environment in the temporary Scratch.
-Before executing the commands listed above, go to your temporary scratch:
+If there not enough space in home folder, you could alternatively create the environment in the scratch folder.
+Before executing the commands listed above, go to your scratch storage:
-  - `cd ${TMPDIR}`
+  - `cd ~/scratch`
 Then, create the virtual environment as described above.
-This environment will disappear after the session is over.